Skip to content

 Generate a HAR file for troubleshooting

-How to generate a HAR file for troubleshooting
+How can I generate a HAR file for troubleshooting?

-A HAR (HTTP Archive) file is a technical log used for diagnosing speed issues, caching problems, and hard-to-repeat problems on websites.
-It contains detailed info about your browser’s activity, including requests, responses, and load times.
+A HAR (HTTP Archive) file serves as a comprehensive technical log used for diagnosing website speed issues, caching problems, and intermittent problems that are difficult to reproduce.
+This detailed file captures complete information about your browser’s network activity, including all requests, responses, and precise load times.

-1. Go to the web page where the issue occurs.
+1. Navigate to the webpage where the issue occurs.

-2. Right-click anywhere on the page and choose Inspect or Inspect Element.
+2. Right-click anywhere on the page and select Inspect or Inspect Element.

-3. In the panel that opens, click the Network tab.
+3. In the developer panel, click the Network tab.

-4. Make sure the circle/record button at the top left of the Network tab is red (recording).
-If it’s grey, click it once to start recording.
+4. Ensure the circle/record button at the top left of the Network tab is red (indicating recording).
+If it appears grey, click it once to start recording.

-5. Refresh the page or repeat the steps that cause the issue.
+5. Refresh the page or reproduce the steps that cause the issue.

-6. Right-click anywhere within the list of network requests in the Network tab.
+6. Right-click anywhere within the network requests list in the Network tab.

-7. Choose Save all as HAR with Content.
+7. Select Save all as HAR with Content.

 8. Save the HAR file to your computer.